A Brief Introduction to Python

 Further, the arguments can be of different type.

-The function below expects a real number for the scale
+The function below expects a real number for the scale argument,

-and a sequence (list
+and a sequence (list) for scores:

 def scale_score(scale, scores):